eirihoyh/STK4021_Applied_Bayesian_Analysis/README.md

 ## Given Exercises
 Exercises given by Nils, that were neither are in the book or in the Nils Collection Exercises.

+## the Oblig
+Containing the oblig exercise and my solution to it.

+## Data
+Datasets and images used in some of the exercises